I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_cdma_mrl_info.md

 ## Members

+`ServingCellFlag`

+Indicates whether this is a serving cell.
+A value of 1 indicates a serving cell, while a value of 0 indicates a neighboring cell.
+There may be more than one serving cell at a time (notably while in a call).

+`NID`

+The Network ID (0-65535).
+Use 0xFFFFFFFF when this information is not available.

+`SID`

+The System ID (0-32767).
+Use 0xFFFFFFFF when this information is not available.

+`BaseStationId`

+The Base Station ID (0-65535).
+Use 0xFFFFFFFF when this information is not available.

 `BaseLatitude`

 The Base Station Latitude (0-4194303).
 This is encoded in units of 0.25 seconds, expressed in two’s complement representation within the low 22 bits of the DWORD.
 As a signed value, North latitudes are positive.
 Use 0xFFFFFFFF when this information is not available.